EnterpriseDB/edb-ansible/roles/setup_repo/README.md

 **Note:**
 The role does not configure Postgres nor EnterpriseDB Postgres Advanced Server for replication it only installs Postgres or EnterpriseDB Postgres Advanced Server across multiple nodes.
-Should there be a need to install and/or configure a Postgres or EnterpriseDB Postgres Advanced Server Cluster you can utilize the **edb_postgres_install** role.
+Should there be a need to install and/or configure a Postgres or EnterpriseDB Postgres Advanced Server Cluster you can utilize the **install_dbserver** role.

 **The ansible playbook must be executed under an account that has full privileges.**